 Turns out that if your parents were partly right about their choice of eye healthy food, Popeye was totally right.
 Spinach is packed with beneficial nutrients.
 It’s got some beta-carotene, but also a load of lutein, another carotene that can help protect eyes against macular degeneration.

-Fish, with salmon being the commonly held example, is also a great choice.
+Fish, with salmon being the common example, is also a great choice.
 The fats you’ll find in coldwater fish can work to stave off the damage caused by both macular degeneration and diabetic retinopathy.
 Finally, stock up on some berries for their beneficial cardiovascular effects.
-High blood pressure can easily make a case of macular degeneration worse, and the dark pigments found in blackberries and blueberries have some additional anti-inflammatory bonuses.
+High blood pressure can easily make a case of macular degeneration worse.
+However, the dark pigments found in blackberries and blueberries have some additional anti-inflammatory bonuses.

 Incorporating a few vision-enhancing superfoods into you diet can really help in the prevention and treatment of common vision problems.
-The best move forward is to eat a healthy diet, but also try adding in eye vitamins every day and you’ll really see the difference!
+The best move forward is to eat a healthy diet, but also try adding in eye vitamins every day.
+You’ll really see the difference!